-However, grommets can be replaced fairly easily so it shouldn’t be the deciding factor when buying a used tennis racket.
+However, grommets can be replaced fairly easily so they shouldn’t be the deciding factor when buying a used racket.

 9. Wrong Grip size

-This is often overlooked by tennis players but it is important that the racket has the right grip size for your hand.
+This is often overlooked by players but it is important that the handle has the right grip size for your hand.

-You can check out our guide on Grip Sizes for more information on picking the correct grip size for your hand.
+You can check out this guide on Grip Sizes for more information on picking the correct grip size for your hand.

-Generally speaking, you shouldn’t be paying more than half the price of the new retail version of a tennis racket but this depends on many things including the age and condition of the racket.
+Generally speaking, you shouldn’t be paying more than half the price of the new retail version but this depends on many things including the age and condition of the frame.